 Here at Accidental Cyclops, we are relative newbs at game design.
-Very early on in the process of designing and developing Succession, I decided that selecting artwork was going to be a focus for me.
+Very early on in the process of designing and developing Princes, I decided that selecting artwork was going to be a focus for me.
 It seemed very important to my vision for the game.
-Now that we are two years into the process, and nearing the launch of our Kickstarter campaign, I am beginning to worry about the artwork even more.
+Now that we are eight years into the process I am beginning to worry about the artwork even more.

 Heretofore the whole idea of selecting artwork has seemed like a distant need… something for future me to do.
 Now future me is present me, and I am way behind on this.

 I have to admit that this is partially due to my own lack of focus.
 But there have also been some significant roadblocks, or at least speed bumps, that I haven’t been able to control.

 I have always (by always, I mean since I could afford it) been a patron of the arts.
 I have a good number of paintings and other artwork by local Indianapolis artists.
 I also have a handful of creative works from artists local to the many places that my wife and I have traveled to over the years.
 I would probably buy a lot more art if I had the means.
 I just love it!